 our Accessibility Plan.

-The school’s Special Educational Needs (SEN) Co-ordinators are Mrs Sian Vaughton and Mrs Rachel Marshall.
-Mrs Vaughton leads SEN provision within our school and Mrs Marshall works alongside her.
-Together they work closely with class teachers, teaching assistants and parents to ensure that the needs of all children are met as fully as possible.If you have any queries or concerns regarding provision for your child, you child’s class teacher these should be addressed with your child’s class teacher in the first instance.
+The school’s Special Educational Needs (SEN) Co-ordinator is Mrs Rachel Marshall.
+Mrs Marshall leads SEN provision within our school and she works closely with class teachers, teaching assistants and parents to ensure that the needs of all children are met as fully as possible.If you have any queries or concerns regarding provision for your child, you child’s class teacher these should be addressed with your child’s class teacher in the first instance.

 Our school has a creative curriculum underpinned by a strong commitment to the development of key curriculum skills, attitudes to learning, personal thinking skills and life skills.
 School staff foster a love of learning and children are supported to develop their independent learning skills in all areas.
 Learning opportunities are designed to meet the needs of the children and activities are differentiated accordingly.
 Teaching Assistants are present in all classrooms to support children to fully access all learning opportunities.

-Concerns or complaints regarding children with SEN needs: If you have a concern or complaint regarding your child's Special Educational Needs (SEN needs) then your first contact should be with our school's SENCo, Mrs R Marshall or our Lead Senco, Mrs S Vaughton (who is predominantly in school on Thursday's and Friday's).
-If either of them are unable to speak or indeed if the concern or complaint is serious, do not hesitate to contact Miss T Smith .
+Concerns or complaints regarding children with SEN needs: If you have a concern or complaint regarding your child's Special Educational Needs (SEN needs) then your first contact should be with our school's SENCo, Mrs R Marshall.
+If she is unavailable or indeed if the concern or complaint is serious, do not hesitate to contact Miss T Smith .

 Policies relating to SEND Provision at High View Primary Learning Centre